MoodDrop/MoodDrop/replit.md

 ## Overview

 Hushed Haven is a full-stack web application that provides a safe, anonymous space for users to express their emotions through text or voice messages.
-The platform features a clean mobile-first design with admin functionality for content moderation.
-The application now uses persistent PostgreSQL database storage for production reliability.
+Whether experiencing joy, excitement, sadness, anger, anxiety, or any other feeling, users can share freely in this judgment-free zone.
+The platform features a clean mobile-first design with comprehensive admin moderation tools and persistent PostgreSQL database storage for production reliability.

 ## User Preferences